Animal Man (comic book): Grant Morrison's run (1988–1990)

-Morrison developed several long-running plots, introducing mysteries, some of which were not explained until a year or two later.
+Grant Morrison developed several long-running plots, introducing mysteries, some of which were not explained until a year or two later.
 The title featured the protagonist both in and—increasingly—out of costume.
 Morrison made the title character an everyman figure living in a universe populated by superheroes, aliens, and fantastic technology.
 Buddy's wife Ellen, his son Cliff (9 years old at the beginning of the series), and his daughter Maxine (5 years old) featured prominently in most storylines, and his relationship with them as husband and father was an ongoing theme.

 The series championed vegetarianism and animal rights, causes Morrison supported.
 In one issue, Buddy helps a band of self-confessed eco-terrorists save a pod of dolphins.
 Enraged at a fisherman's brutality, Buddy drops him into the ocean, intending for him to drown.
 The man is saved by a dolphin.

 Buddy fought several menaces, such as an ancient, murderous spirit that was hunting him; brutal, murderous alien Thanagarian warriors; and even the easily defeated red robots of an elderly villain who was tired of life.
 The series made deep, sometimes esoteric, reference to the entire DC canon, including B'wana Beast, Mirror Master, and Arkham Asylum.